davidpagnon/Sports2D/README.md

 'participant_mass': ["", "mass of the participant in kg or none.
 Defaults to 70 if not provided.
-No influence on kinematics (motion), only on kinetics (forces)"], 'perspective_value': ["", "Either camera-to-person distance (m), or focal length (px), or field-of-view (degrees or radians), or '' if perspective_unit=='from_calib'"], 'perspective_unit': ["", "'distance_m', 'f_px', 'fov_deg', 'fov_rad', or 'from_calib'"], 'use_augmentation': ["", "Use LSTM marker augmentation. false if not specified"], 'do_ik': ["", "do inverse kinematics. false if not specified"], 'filter_ik': ["", "Useful for force estimations if results are noisy. false if not specified"], 'ik_filter_type': ["", "'acc_minimizing', 'butterworth', 'kalman', 'one_euro', 'gcv_spline', 'gaussian', 'loess', 'median', or 'butterworth_on_speed'. 'acc_minimizing' if not specified"],
+No influence on kinematics (motion), only on kinetics (forces)"], 'perspective_value': ["", "Either camera-to-person distance (m), or focal length (px), or field-of-view (degrees or radians), or '' if perspective_unit=='from_calib'"], 'perspective_unit': ["", "'distance_m', 'f_px', 'fov_deg', 'fov_rad', or 'from_calib'"], 'do_augmentation': ["", "Use LSTM marker augmentation. false if not specified"], 'do_ik': ["", "do inverse kinematics. false if not specified"], 'filter_ik': ["", "Useful for force estimations if results are noisy. false if not specified"], 'ik_filter_type': ["", "'acc_minimizing', 'butterworth', 'kalman', 'one_euro', 'gcv_spline', 'gaussian', 'loess', 'median', or 'butterworth_on_speed'. 'acc_minimizing' if not specified"],